 spreadsheets and calendars, communicating and meeting deadlines,

-- Experience with a variety of web publishing and content
+- Experience with web publishing and content management tools and

-management tools and the ability to adapt quickly to new
+the ability to adapt quickly to new technologies and

 - Keen interest/knowledge regarding existing and emerging best

 - Excellent interpersonal communication skills and a highly

 - Experience with Adobe Creative Cloud products, most importantly

 Photoshop, Illustrator and Premiere Pro; Google Analytics; HTML

 Direct the creation and publication of content on the Maxwell

 creation and review of high-level content (includes some writing